vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/configuration-parameters.md

 ### <a name="dcos-overlay-enable"></a>dcos_overlay_enable

-This parameter specifies whether to enable the DC/OS overlay network.
+This parameter specifies whether to enable DC/OS overlay networks.

 *  `dcos_overlay_enable: 'false'` Do not enable the DC/OS overlay network.
 *  `dcos_overlay_enable: 'true'` Enable the DC/OS overlay network.
 This is the default value.
 When the overlay network is enabled you can also specify the following parameters: